Greenphire/python-xlsx/README.rst

     * Fixes row lookups e.g. sheet['6']

 TODO:
     * Blank rows are currently skipped.
-I'd like change this, possibly to a row with a single, empty cell.
+I'd like change this to an empty list.

 Usage
 +++++++